TayKangSheng/wdi-project-1-cycopter12/README.md

 [Rapid Typer Demo](https://wdi-sg.github.io/wdi-project-1-cycopter12/)

+### WDI Project 1
+Room for growth

 ### Guide:
 * Rapid typer is a game to test the player's typing speed on a designated time before it runs out.

 * Player will earn a point for every correct word typed.
+Correct letters entered will be highlighted.

 * If player types a wrong letter, the error count will increase.

+* Once the timer is over, game will reset.

 ### Controls: